meathook-rs

 Read the docs

-≤ 1 torn record on SIGKILL · none on panic · none on SIGTERM
+≤ 1 torn record on SIGKILL, none on panic or SIGTERM

 built on the satay-rs sans-IO action model